 How to Create Buyer Personas: Step by Step

 Step 1: Get Others Onboard

-Before you begin designing the actual persona, you must identify who you need to work with.
-Generally, all your customer-facing coworkers and partners need to be on board for developing the persona.
+Before designing the persona, you must identify who you need to work with.
+Generally, all your customer-facing coworkers and partners must be on board to develop the persona.

 You may want to start with sales and marketing reps, then include customer service and admin.
 You’ll also need an executive leader to oversee the project and make sure the brand values are upheld.